 - First push one of the 0 pistons or one of the preset pistons.
-This to be sure that you don't change a MIDI stop that was already programmed in the capture. - Make the memory accessable by turning the MEMORY LOCK a quarter turn to the right (not applicable on Opus 5 AGO).
-The SET piston will light up to indicate the memory can be accessed. - Switch on the MIDI stop you want to program (e.g. Swell 2). - Push the PGM piston.
-The display will show the actual (last programmed) channel number (in this example the channel number of the accessory MIDI SWELL 2). - Choose, by pushing one or more times on the or the + piston, the channel you want to assign to the MIDI stop.
-The channel (1 thru 16) will show up in the display. - Push SET when you selected the right channel (e.g. channel 6).
+This to be sure that you don't change a MIDI stop that was already programmed in the capture. - 2.
+Also check if the GC is not switched on.
+This to be sure that you don't change a general cresendo level. - Make the memory accessable by turning the MEMORY LOCK a quarter turn to the right.
+The SET piston will light up to indicate the memory can be accessed. - 4.
+Switch on the MIDI stop you want to program (e.g. Swell 2). - Push the PGM piston.
+The display will show the actual (last programmed) channel number (in this example the channel number of the accesory MIDI SWELL 2). - 6.
+Choose, by pushing one or more times on the or the + piston, the channel you want to assign to the MIDI stop.
+The channel (1 thru 16) will show up in the display. - 7.
+Push SET when you selected the right channel (e.g. channel 6).
 The selected channel has been assigned now to the MIDI stop.